canonical/ubuntu.com/templates/legal/ubuntu-advantage/personal/index.md

 ## 2. Service

-The Service provides users of Ubuntu with a free subscription to use the services on up to five physical or virtual Ubuntu systems for the eligible Ubuntu LTS versions as designated by Canonical.
+The Service provides users of Ubuntu with a free subscription to use the Service on up to five physical or virtual Ubuntu systems for the eligible Ubuntu LTS versions as designated by Canonical.

 Details about the Service can be found here:  https://ubuntu.com/legal/ubuntu-pro-description